jkyl/xhorn/README.md

 ##```Spec``` class

-To create a spectrometer instance by itself, in the interpreter run:
+To create a spectrometer instance by itself, run:

 ```python
 from spec import Spec